pinecoders/pinecoders.github.io/faq_and_code/README.md

 To create alert events from strategies, see the [Help Center page on strategy alerts](https://www.tradingview.com/?solution=43000481368).
 See this Help Center page to learn [how to create alerts from the charts UI](https://www.tradingview.com/?solution=43000595315).

+### Can I connect my strategies to my paper trading account?
+Strategies cannot generate orders for a TradingView paper trading account.
+If you hold a paper account with a broker or exchange, it may be possible to connect your strategies to it via alerts and a third-party execution engine.
+See [this FAQ entry](https://www.pinecoders.com/faq_and_code/#can-my-pine-strategy-or-study-place-automated-orders-in-markets).

 **[Back to top](#table-of-contents)**